Gixi0612/Porfolio/SWIFT Tableau Visualisation/README.md

 ## Dashboard description

-Our dashboard, available on [Tableau Public] (https://public.tableau.com/app/profile/eric.martinet/viz/IronHack-Project6_DataVizTableau/Dashboard), summarises data about cross-border payments based on SWIFT.
+The dashboard summarises data about cross-border payments based on SWIFT.

 > The first part, on the left and highlighted in blue, displays the 4 KPIs that any treasury manager will want to see and assess immediately, and a chart about issue forecast.